bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 The Bareos database packages have their dependencies only to the database client packages, therefore the database itself must be installed manually.

-If you do not explicitly choose a database backend, your operating system installer will choose one for you.
-The default should be PostgreSQL, but depending on your operating system and the already installed packages, this may differ.

 .. _section-InstallBareosPackages: